Skip to content

 We must now upgrade the driver in the LXC container, as they need to be the same version;

-# download new version
+# download latest version

-chmod +x NVIDIA-Linux-x86_64-535.146.02.run
+chmod +x ${latest_driver_file}

-./NVIDIA-Linux-x86_64-535.146.02.run --check
+./${latest_driver_file} --check

-./NVIDIA-Linux-x86_64-535.146.02.run --no-kernel-module
+./${latest_driver_file} --no-kernel-module

 root@docker1:~# nvidia-smi